Bubka/2FAuth-Docs/public/getting-started/installation/docker/docker-cli.md

     ```

     !!!warning Mandatory env var
     The [`APP_KEY`](/getting-started/config/env-vars/#app_key) environment variable must be set with a personal unique value.
 You can generate a brand new one using [Laravel Encryption Key Generator](https://laravel-encryption-key-generator.vercel.app/).
-    Alternatively, you can use the `2fauth` container to generate a key locally:
-    ```sh
-    docker run -it --rm --entrypoint /usr/bin/php 2fauth/2fauth artisan key:generate --show
-    ```

     If you need to rotate the key, use the [`APP_PREVIOUS_KEYS`](/getting-started/config/env-vars/#app_previous_keys) environment variable to list previous keys and avoid decryption issues or invalid access tokens.
     !!!